gwcbi/phylobang/README.md

 * **Spread** for summaryzing the geographic spread in a KML (available from [http://www.kuleuven.ac.be/aidslab/phylogeography/SPREAD.html](http://www.kuleuven.ac.be/aidslab/phylogeography/SPREAD.html).
 * **GoogleEarth** for displaying the KML file (just google for it, if you have not already have it installed).

 The objective of the tutorial is to walk you through the necessary steps to get you from sequence alignment to GoogleEarth animation to understand the spread of infectious agents.
-In this case, we will use Hepatitis B virus sequences isolated throughout Europe and Africa.
+In this case, we will use Hepatitis B virus  (HBV) sequences isolated throughout Eurasia and Africa.
 The data is described in an article [here](https://peerj.com/articles/2406/).
-However, we will use a subset for the sake of time and demonstration that consists of 17 sequences of 3221 characters.
-Please note that this tutorial relies on the one provided by Remco Bouckart at [http://beast2.org/tutorials/](http://beast2.org/tutorials/).
+However, we will use a subset of sequences for the sake of time and demonstration that consists of 17 sequences of 3221 characters.
+Please note that this tutorial relies on one provided by Remco Bouckart at [http://beast2.org/tutorials/](http://beast2.org/tutorials/).

 The outline for this activity is: